Sydney, it’s time to eat Greek!

 It’s no surprise that Sydney is overloaded with an array of Greek restaurants and eateries.
 After WWII, many Greeks migrated to Sydney and set up camp in the inner suburbs.
 And, thanks to that, we have an abundance of Greek cuisine in Sydney and surrounds, predominantly around Marrickville which was once called “Little Athens”.

-Even today, their presence is seen, with Sydneysiders spoiled for choice.
-So we’ve narrowed them down to the 10 best Greek eateries that you must try around Sydney.
-From Greek bakeries and ice cream parlours to beautiful Greek restaurants.
+Even today, their presence is seen, with Sydneysiders spoiled for choice when it comes to enjoying the finer points of Greek culture.
+So we’ve narrowed them down to the 10 best Greek restaurants that you must try around Sydney.
+From Greek bakeries and ice cream parlours to beautiful Greek fine-diners.

 Opening an eatery in the middle of a pandemic sounds foolhardy, but Gyros Express have pulled it off successfully!
 In the mixed mecca of southern Marrickville, Gyros Express sits proudly in its own little corner beckoning passersby with its clean, crisp look.
 The perfect pit stop before your walk along Cooks River.
 For your visit we recommend the sheftalia gyros (Cypriot-style sausage) or perhaps even a Greek-style club sandwich with a side of chips.